To keep abreast of the science and politics behind the Climate Crisis, here is a shortcut to trusted information.

 For inspiration on what local communities can achieve, please see the City of Yarra’s globally leading Climate Emergency Plan 2024 – 2030, to which CLIMARTE and other civil society driven groups helped develop.
 Of course we are hoping other jurisdictions continue raising the bar!

 Image credit: Cinda Manins, a CLIMARTE commissioned Timeline Trilogy artwork tracing 1) the deep time history of life on Earth, 2) the evolution of life on Earth, 3) an imagined future where life on Earth is in harmony.
 Made with string, hand made paper and other repurposed materials.
-Photo by Julian Meehan.
+Photo courtesy of Julian Meehan.

 ART + CLIMATE = CHANGE I